jakemcc/jakemccrary.com/source/blog/2025-11-26-developing-tiny-applications-from-any-device.markdown

 I started using this technique in early summer 2025.
 Since then, I've been able to develop and iterate on a handful of single-page web applications this way.
 As models improve, it is getting even easier to knock them out.
+It works well for either making a new application or tweaking an existing one.

 Here is my setup: